How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Pairs Topology

 \fi

 The choice of the users depends on these parameters as follows.
 If $0 > \max(u_L,u_B)$, then the users choose no-transfer.
-If $u_B > \max(0,u_L)$, then the users use blockchain.
-If $u_L > \max(0,u_B)$, then the users use their lightning channel.
-The claim follows from the above by straightforward arithmetic manipulations. \end{proof}
+If $u_B > \max(0,u_L)$, then the users transact via the blockchain.
+If $u_L > \max(0,u_B)$, then the users transact via their lightning channel.
+The claim follows from the above by straightforward calculations. \end{proof}

-It is noteworthy that all three thresholds are linear functions of the blockchain-fee $\phi$ (this holds both in the symmetric and the asymmetric case).
-This is so even though the channel-lifetime is a non-linear function of $\phi$.
+It is noteworthy that all three thresholds are linear functions of the blockchain-fee $\phi$, even though the channel-lifetime is a non-linear function of $\phi$.

-Note that we ignore the case in which two of the three utilities are exactly equal (e.g, $u_L = 0$ or $u_B = 0$ or $u_L = u_B$).
-This is because we are going to assume that the transfer-size $z$ is drawn from a continuous distribution, so the probability of an exact equality is zero.
+We ignore the case in which two of the three utilities are exactly equal (e.g, $u_L = 0$ or $u_B = 0$ or $u_L = u_B$), since the transfer size $z$ is drawn from a continuous distribution, so the probability of an exact equality is zero.

 The previous lemma assumed that the transfer-size $z$ is fixed.
 Now, we let $z$ be a random variable, and calculate the expected demand per pair.
 We calculate the demand function both with and without lightning. \begin{lemma}[Demand of a single pair] Let $\phi$ be the blockchain mining fee.
 Suppose the transfers between Alice and Bob are Poisson processes with means $\lambda_A, \lambda_B$ transfers-per-day respectively, with $\ell := \lambda_A + \lambda_B$ and $\Delta:=|\lambda_A - \lambda_B|$, and the transfer-size $z$ is a random variable with probability-distribution-function $f$.